Dragon-Born/Persian-TV/README.md

-# Persian-TV
+# kodi-repo-bootstrap
-A free KODI add-on for Persians
+Bootstrap GIT repo for setting up a Kodi repository  For more information visit: http://forums.addons.center/thread/40-tutorial-how-to-create-an-repository/